dineshydv1/text-classification/README.md

 # text-classification
 Hello There,
-This repository contains code details of my capstone project undertaken as part of SpringBoard AI & Machine Learning program.

-Capstone project I undertook is to build a model to classify text in images and videos.
+This repository contains code details of project I undertook to build a model to classify text in images and videos.

 Project Description:
 Task is to identify text in an image or a video stream.
 Text can be hand written, printed or in any font.
 It can include numeric or alphabet characters.
 Image can be of a landscape, sign board, house number etc. Initially, limit the project to numeric and english alphabets.